Threefields/iot-core-azure-dm-client/docs/diagnostic-logs-management.md

 <pre>
 {
+    "folder" : "<i>folderName</i>",
-    "fileName" : "<i>relativeFileName</i>"
+    "fileName" : "<i>fileName</i>",
 }
 </pre>

 Notes:

-- `relativeFolderName` is relative to the user's data folder.
+- `folderName` is the name of a folder under IoTDM folder.

 #### Output

 <pre>
 {
-    "errorCode": 0 | <i>errorCode</i>,
-    "errorMessage": "<i>errorMessage</i>"
+    "response": "succeeded",
 }
 </pre>

 Notes:

-- `"errorCode"` 0 means success - otherwise, it is an error.
 - The delete is asynchronous.
-So, the file should be removed sometime later.
+So, the file should be removed sometime later after the method response is received.

+  <i>ToDo: Need a better error reporting mechanism here.</i>